microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaApplicationOwner.md

 ## Description

-the Remove-EntraBetaApplicationOwner cmdlet removes an owner from an application in Microsoft Entra ID.
+The Remove-EntraBetaApplicationOwner cmdlet removes an owner from an application in Microsoft Entra ID.

 ## Examples